-In August 2009, The New York Times published an article by a woman who smelled dirt all the time, which she at first attributed to her potted plants until she found that the smell followed her where ever she went, even when no dirt or potted plants were nearby.
+In 2009, The New York Times published an article by a woman who vividly described her experience with phantosmia.
+She wrote that she smelled dirt all the time, which she at first attributed to her potted plants until she found that the smell followed her where ever she went, even when no dirt or potted plants were nearby.
 Once she learned that she suffered from phantosmia, she had a round of medical tests, including “an M.R.I. of my brain (ruling out a tumor), a CT scan of my sinuses (to check for infection), and finally an EEG,” because olfactory hallucinations can occur with seizure disorders.
 She received a clean bill of health and about a year later realized that the smell was gone.
-But then the smell of burnt chili replaced the smell of dirt eventually to be replaced by the smell of lavender.
+But then the smell of burnt chili replaced the smell of dirt, eventually to be replaced by the smell of lavender.

 Andrew Weil, M.D.

 Donald Leopold, “Distortion of Olfactory Perception: Diagnosis and Treatment.”
 Chemical Sense, September 2002, doi.org/10.1093/chemse/27.7.611